ianyeoh/imager/README.md

 # Imager

-Python script that renders images to the terminal either as ASCII art or as a colour image (on supported terminals) using ANSI colour escape codes.
+Python script that renders images as text to the terminal either as ASCII art or as a colour image (on supported terminals) using ANSI colour escape codes.
 Uses PIL for image manipulation.
 Requires NumPy (external installation required).

 Supports GIF, PDF, PNG, TIFF, and WebP image types.